Resources and Lesson Plans

 Several Academies booklets offer basic information on timely topics in science such as evolution and climate change that teachers can draw upon when planning lessons.
 Web and classroom activities from the Marian Koshland Science Museum help students use critical analysis to confront real-world problems.

 This website explains the methods of science, documents the overwhelming evidence in support of biological evolution, and evaluates the alternative perspectives offered by advocates of various kinds of creationism, including "intelligent design."
 Includes reports, publications, and resources for teaching evolution.

 Climate Change and Energy

 Understanding and Responding to Climate Change

-This booklet explains the dynamics of climate change in easy-to-read language, and includes findings and recommendations from the National Research Council's many expert reports on the subject.
+This booklet explains the dynamics of climate change in easy-to-read language, and includes findings and recommendations from the Academies' many expert reports on the subject.

 Ecological Impacts of Climate Change

 Climate change is altering many aspects of the natural world, from where birds and butterflies live to how well wine grapes grow.
 This booklet explores the range of effects the changing climate is having on habitats and species.